jdaviderb/brick/README.md

 To facilitate the use of Brick in different applications, an indexer is currently being developed.
 The indexer will provide easy access to information about various events and accounts associated with Brick transactions, enabling any app that uses Brick to retrieve data quickly and efficiently.
 With this feature, developers can build more complex applications that leverage Brick's functionality without worrying about the underlying blockchain technology.

+Also, once the indexer is finished, the next step would be to create an npm package to create transactions and get the information from the indexer in a simpler way, and a rust crate to facilitate the composability of the solana program.
+This way the development of the apps that use brick will be faster.

 Why not doing a simple transfer?:
-- If your use case needs to be sure that some event has happened, indexing/fetching/parsing a transfer is much harder than using a program.
+- If your use case needs to be sure that some event has happened, indexing a transfer could be harder than using a specific program, using the program as an index.
 - Think in a flight ticket, the ticket represents a promise from the seller that you are going to enter to the plane when you do the check-in.
 In this case this ticket flight could represents the token and the check-in the use_token instruction.
 Basically, makes sense if what you are tokenizing something that won't be consumed at the same moment that is paid.
 - You want to give refunds in an automatic way.
 - If you creates an app that aims to create a marketplace, with his protocol a fee could be enforced.